SilentDevLAbs/SilentDevLAbs.github.io/README.md

 # Welcome To The Help Page of Windows Master

 # Disclaimer: if a button is red its highly suggested to leave them alone unless you know what your doing and i am not responsible for any damage created by red buttons
+all buttons in Windows Activator are Safe i just needed to colour seperate...

 # [Project](https://github.com/SilentDevLAbs/WindowsMaster)